When and Where is it?

 11:00 - Parade sets off from Christ's Pieces and sets off around Cambridge.

-12:00 - Parade arrives at Midsummer Common marking the official opening of next year's Fair.
+12:00 - Parade arrives at Midsummer Common marking the official opening of the Fair.

 12:00 - Stages, bars and area entertainment begins.

 18:00 - Kid's Area closes.